developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Send Via Email Detail State
 Used to configure whether Zebra Extended Bug Reporting should automatically send copies of generated Bug Reports through email.

-- When the value ***Off*** is chosen, Zebra Extended Bug Reporting does NOT send copies of generated Bug Reports through email.
+- When the value ***Off***- Zebra Extended Bug Reporting does NOT send copies of generated Bug Reports through email.

-- When the value ***On*** is chosen, Zebra Extended Bug Reporting (if enabled) sends copies of generated Bug Reports through email.
+- When the value ***On***- Zebra Extended Bug Reporting (if enabled) sends copies of generated Bug Reports through email.
 Additional Managed Configurations within the same group must then be specified to configure the details of the email to be sent.

 ### Send Via Email Detail SMTP Host
 Used to configure the address or host name of the SMTP (email) Server through which emails is sent to deliver generated Bug Reports, and should be specified only if the value ***On*** is chosen for Managed Configuration **Bug Reporting Configuration - Send Via Email Detail State**.